Kandy22/Auto-GPT/README.md

 ## TEST NEW LLMs (Llama2, WizardCoder, etc.)
-If you're trying to test other LLMs (codellama, wizardcoder, etc.) with GPT-Engineer, we just open-sourced a 1-click proxy to translate openai calls to huggingface, anthropic, togetherai, etc. api calls.
+If you're trying to test other LLMs (codellama, wizardcoder, etc.) with Auto-gpt, we just open-sourced a 1-click proxy to translate openai calls to huggingface, anthropic, togetherai, etc. api calls.

 **code**
 ```